lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 32.25 Performance Optimizations Must Preserve Correctness

-Optimization must never create behavior unpredictable, unsafe, or difficult to maintain.
+Optimization must never make behavior unpredictable, unsafe, or difficult to maintain.

 Do not remove required validation, **lifecycle** handling, ownership, or synchronization only to save a limited amount of CPU time.

 A good optimization should normally do one or more of the following:

-- reduce repeated operate
+- reduce repeated work
 - remove unnecessary allocation
 - reduce hierarchy access
 - reduce duplicate callbacks